-For example, the difference between the standard NFS monitor script and the new NFS_CXFS monitor script is that when we export CXFS filesystems, we do not want FailSafe to check if the filesystem is mounted and to exit with HA_CMD_FAILED if it is not.
+For example, the difference between the standard NFS monitor script and the new NFS_CXFS monitor script is that when you export CXFS filesystems, you do not want FailSafe to check if the filesystem is mounted and to exit with HA_CMD_FAILED if it is not.
 The NFS_CXFS monitor script itself will determine what action should take place if the filesystem becomes unmounted.
-To accomplish this, you would modify the /var/cluster/ha/resource_types/NFS_CXFS/monitor script to comment out the exit_script line in the following section (line modified shown here in bold)
+To accomplish this, you would modify the

+/var/cluster/ha/resource_types/NFS_CXFS/monitor script to comment out the exit_script line in the following section (the line as modified is shown here in bold):